Forbidden Things: Book Two

-Yiloch, the newly crowned Emperor of Lyra, stands accused of arranging the assassination of the Caithin royal family.
-Torn between love for Yiloch and her close ties with the royal family, Indigo wants nothing more than to prove the accusation false, but the evidence puts the blood of the family on his hands.
+Yiloch stands accused of a terrible crime against her country.
+Torn between love for him and her close ties with the royal family, Indigo wants nothing more than to prove the accusation false, but the evidence puts blood on his hands.

-Trying to protect the Lyran prince from the swift descent of Caithin justice, Indigo exposes the workings of an enemy who is willing to kill to protect his secrets.
-In desperation, she unleashes magic that sends Yiloch deep into the desert of Kudan before fleeing for her life.
-She must find him again to save his life as well as her own.
+Trying to protect the Lyran prince from the swift descent of Caithin justice, Indigo uncovers the workings of an enemy willing to do anything to protect his secrets.
+In desperation, she unleashes magic that strands Yiloch deep in the desert of Kudan.
+Now she must find Yiloch before Caithin declares war on Lyra.